|

 consists in the actualization of that promise, an actualization achieved by

-extending the knowledge of those facts that the paradigm displays as
+extending the knowledge of those facts that the paradigm displays as particularly

-paradigm itself.
-Few people who are not actually practitioners
+paradigm's predictions, and by further articulation of the paradigm itself.
+Few people who are not actually

-execution.
-And these points need to be
+in the execution.
+And these points

-what engage most scientists throughout their careers.
+operations are what engage most scientists throughout their careers.
 They constitute what I am here calling

 normal science.
 Closely examined,